GET IN TOUCH

 Step 7: Take Action Before the Deadline

 Your response must be filed before the due date stated on the notice.
 Late replies may result in automatic assessment, added penalties, and collection activity.
 Whether you submit your documents by mail, upload them through your online services account, or deliver them in person, always keep a copy of all correspondence for your records.
+If you need professional support navigating this process, our state audit representation service for individuals can help.

 Resolution Options for Taxpayers

 Even if you owe money after reviewing your DTF-960, the New York State Department of Taxation and Finance offers several programs to help taxpayers resolve their balances while remaining compliant.
-Understanding each option ensures you choose the most effective way to manage your outstanding debts.
+Understanding each option ensures you choose the most effective way to manage your outstanding obligations.

 Installment Payment Agreement